Physicist; ex-Netscaper; Futurist:

 In August 2020, after 20 years at Swinburne, he was one of the ‘COVID redundancies’ resulting from the global pandemic’s devastating effect on Australia’s university sector.
 However, he remains connected with Swinburne as an Adjunct Professor of Foresight, while he assists current PhD students to finish.
 Since then, he has been revisiting earlier work on futures/strategic intelligence scanning undertaken two decades ago, via a ‘scanning retrospective experiment’ aimed at further refining the practice of ‘futures intelligence analysis’.

 He is a member of the World Futures Studies Federation, and the Association of Professional Futurists, and was a founding member and former Board member (2012-2017) of the International Big History Association.
-He serves on the editorial boards of the UK journal Foresight, the European Journal of Futures Research, and the Journal of Big History.
+He serves on the editorial boards of the UK journal Foresight, the European Journal of Futures Research, the Journal of Futures Studies, and the Journal of Big History.

 More fun personal stuff